MRCollective/ChameleonForms/docs/index.md

 ## Documentation

 ### Philosophy
-* [Why is ChameleonForms needed](why.md) - A rant about building forms and why ChameleonForms removes a lot of the pain
+* [Why is ChameleonForms needed](why.md) - A rant about building forms and how ChameleonForms removes a lot of the pain
 * We expect that you know how to use ASP.NET Core MVC's form generation, model-binding and validation support to be able to effectively use and understand this library.
 If you need a hand getting started with that knowledge then check out the following: [Understanding HTML Helpers in ASP.NET MVC](https://www.dotnettricks.com/learn/mvc/understanding-html-helpers-in-aspnet-mvc) (out of date since it's targetting pre-.NET Core, but the concepts still apply in ASP.NET Core), [tag helpers](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/working-with-forms?view=aspnetcore-3.1), [model binding](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-3.1), [validation](https://docs.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-3.1).

 ### Basic usage